mlynn0791/showsApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.3.

+ShowsApp is a frontend web application created within Angular, where end users can search for their favorite television shows, which are fetched from a REST API.
+This application was created using the programming languages TypeScript, JavaScript, HTML, & CSS.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.